mmosmond/executable-cells/README.md

 <script src="https://unpkg.com/thebe@latest/lib/index.js"></script>
 ```

+### Step two

-Second, add a button that allows for a user to activate a binder kernel.
+Add a button that allows for a user to activate a binder kernel.
 If the default button style isn't satisfactory, you can modify it by altering the CSS classes *thebe-status* and/or *thebe-activate* in a separate .css stylesheet.

 ```html
 <div style="float: left;" class="thebe-activate"></div>
 <div class="thebe-status"></div>
 ```

+### Step three

 Finally, to make an executable cell in your markdown or html document, enclose your code with the following tags.